leukeleu/leukeleu-thumbor-multidir/README.md

 By default, the Thumbor file loader only loads images from a single path.
 Using this loader, multiple paths can be specified.
-The first path that contains the requrest image is then used.
+The first path that contains the requested image is then used.

 Usage
 -----